blachlylab/intervaltree/README.txt

 Overview
 --------
-Each tree is implemented as a container type.
+Each tree is implemented as a container type via templates.
 So, in addition to [start,end) interval coordinates, it may contain arbitrary other data.
+For example, instantiate the tree as IntervalTree!MyStruct

 API (unstable until 1.0.0)
 --------------------------